Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Networks with vertices that appear and disappear in time

 \subsubsection{Comparing state and senator networks}

-To compare the results we have obtained for the senator and state networks, we compute a projection of the crucial eigenvector $\vect F_{3,a}$ from the senator network (in the non-multiplex framework) onto a vector in the state network.
-This is done as follows.
-For each state and each congress we find the two senators who contributed the most votes.
-In Fig.~\ref{fig:sen} (fourth column) for each (state, congress) pair we plot the 2-senator-averaged corresponding values of eigenvector $\vect F_{3,a}$ from the non-multiplex senator network.
+To compare the results we have obtained for the senator and state networks, we restrict the number of senators in a single congress to exactly two by selecting the two senators who contributed the most votes in that congress.
+After this restriction, for a single congress we have 100 senators across the 50 states, and over the 19 congresses in total we have 1900 senator/congress pairs.
+These 1900 senator/congress pairs correspond to subsampling 1900 values from $\vect F_{4,a}$ and these values are mapped in the obvious way into Fig.~\ref{fig:sen} (far right), which can now be directly compared with Fig.~\ref{fig:sen} (right).

-In Fig.~\ref{fig:sen} (fourth column) we observe that the blue/red partitioning obtained from the senator network and state network is broadly consistent.
-Both plots show a deepening of colours as time progresses, demonstrating a temporally growing political polarisation between the years 1987 and 2009.
+In Fig.~\ref{fig:sen} (right) we observe that the blue/red partitioning obtained from the senator network and state network is broadly consistent.
+Both plots show a deepening of colours as time progresses, demonstrating a temporally growing political polarisation between the years 1987 and 2025.
+This is consistent with recent studies, cf.~\cite{Kleinfeld_2023}.
 In \cite{Mucha2010}, this was studied without a representation of the level of confidence of partitioning.
 Our spectral partitioning technique allows for unclustered vertices, provides information about the strength of the clusters, and can track evolution of both cluster elements and cluster strength over time, all of which are important to examine growing polarisation.